Your Tea Pot

 4 Recipes for Cocktails with Tea

-Black Tea Peach Whiskey Sour Cocktail Recipe
+Black Rose Zero-Proof Tea Cocktail Recipe

 I recently had something called a green tea shot, thinking it actually had green tea in it, but quickly realized that in fact it contains no green tea whatsoever!
 It is so named because of its bright green color, and consists of whiskey, peach schnapps, sour mix and lemon-lime soda.
 The following recipe started with the idea of creating a cocktail version of this shot by adding green tea and fresh peaches to the original recipe.
 But as I tested a few variations, I quickly realized that our Darjeeling Autumnal Black Tea actually shone a lot better in this bright, refreshing and mildly fruity cocktail.
 And if we (and our focus-group friends!) may say so ourselves, the result is quite yummy!